Budotron/RepData_PeerAssessment1/PA1_template.md

 Recalling the heuristics that
 -the median is most useful for describing the center of skewed distributions
 -the mean is most useful for describing symmetric distributions
--the ratio of the mean to the median is a measure of skewness, i,e,: when $\frac{mean}{median}\approx1$, the distribution is symmetric; else, it is left- or right-skewed
+-the ratio of the mean to the median is a measure of skewness, i,e,: when mean/median is approximately 1, the distribution is symmetric; else, it is left- or right-skewed

 the following imputation strategy is proposed:
 1. in each interval, use the ratio of mean to median to decide the skewness of the distribution of steps in that interval